 Serve in a leadership capacity with the registration and scheduling staff, setting an example in professionalism, attention to detail and customer service.

 Partner with the clinic manager on issues related to front office staff management.

 High School Diploma or graduation equivalent.

-1 year work experience in customer service required.
+One year work experience in a similar service-oriented industry required.

-Classified Title: Patient Service Coordinator Role/Level/Range: ATO 40/E/02/OD Starting Hourly Pay Rate Range: $15.70; $21.65; $27.55 (Commensurate with experience) Employee group: Full Time Schedule: Monday - Friday, 8:30 - 5:00 Exempt Status: Non-Exempt Location: JH at Bethesda Department name: SOM Oph Satellites Personnel area: School of Medicine
+Classified Title: Patient Service Coordinator Working Title: CO Patient Service Coordinator Role/Level/Range: ATO 40/E/02/OD Starting Houlrly Pay Rate Range: $15.70-$27.55 ($40,000 budgeted; Commensurate with experience) Employee group: Full Time Schedule: M - F, 8:30am - 5:00pm Exempt Status: Non-Exempt Location: District of Columbia Department name: Dermatology Sibley Personnel area: School of Medicine Personnel area: School of Medicine

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.